Get

 Some of the methods used for behavior modification include:

 • Positive reinforcement – This is a simple yet effective method.
-It involves giving a positive reward, such as a treat for good behavior, so the dog learns to associate the positive behavior with a reward and negative behavior with no reward.
+It involves giving a positive reward, such as a treat for good behavior, so the dog learns to associate the positive behavior with a reward and undesired behavior with the absence of reinforcement.

 • Clicker training – This can actually be considered a form of positive reinforcement training, as it uses a clicker or other noise-making device to signal when the dog has performed the desired action or exhibited the desired behavior.
 Then, the dog is given a reward for the behavior.

-• Model-rival training – Using the premise that dogs learn by observation, the trainer can use the dog owner as a model.
-They will praise and reward good behavior to teach the dog to imitate that behavior while scolding poor behavior.
+• Model-rival training – Using the premise that dogs can learn through social observation, the trainer can use the dog owner as a model.
+They will praise and reward good behavior to teach the dog to imitate that behavior while redirecting or ignoring poor behavior.
 This may be effective if your dog has a very strong bond with you because they will want to model your behavior.

 • Alpha dog or dominance training – This is another method that is considered outdated or problematic.
-It relies on the theory that dogs see their families as a pack and that pack needs a leader.
+It relies on the theory that dogs see their families as a pack, and that pack needs a leader.
 Asserting yourself as the pack leader gives you dominance over the dog, and thus, they will listen to your commands.
-However, this fails to address the root causes of behavioral issues such as fear and anxiety.
-It also requires constant reinforcement to maintain the image of dominance.
+However, this theory is not supported by modern canine behavior science and fails to address the root causes of behavioral issues such as fear and anxiety.
+Confrontational methods may increase fear, stress, and aggression.

 • Relationship-based training – This training method works to strengthen the bond between the human and the pet.
 It rewards positive behaviors and controls the environment to limit unwanted behaviors.
 It increases difficulty gradually, allowing your dog to adjust and learn at a rate that is comfortable for them.

-If your dog is experiencing behavioral issues, it is best to work with a professional trainer.
+If your dog is experiencing behavioral issues, it is best to work with a professional trainer who uses positive, reward-based, and evidence-based methods.
 You should talk to them and get an idea of what they do, which methods they recommend, and the outcomes they have gotten from their methods.
 You can also talk with other clients about their experiences.
-Choosing the right trainer is an important step to correcting unwanted behaviors in your dog.
+Choosing the right trainer is an important step to helping manage and improve unwanted behaviors in your dog.

 Dogster_The Four Quadrants of Operant Conditioning Training_Infographic_v2-2 FINAL_Mar 20 2024